BiBiServ/bibigrid/README.md

 # BiBiGrid
 BiBiGrid is a cloud cluster creation and management framework for OpenStack (and more providers in the future).

+BiBiGrid uses Ansible to configure standard Ubuntu 20.04/22.04 LTS as well as Debian 11 cloud images.
+Depending on your configuration BiBiGrid can set up an HCP cluster for grid computing (Slurm Workload Manager, a shared filesystem (on local discs and attached volumes), a cloud IDE for writing, running and debugging (Theia Web IDE) and many more.

 > **Note**
 > The latest version is currently work in progress.
 Future changes are likely.